Stainless revamp for sunshine coast beach

 ASSDA Accredited Fabricator Paige Stainless was involved with all stages.
 Kilometres of stainless steel tube was used to fence the 98-metre pool circumference with top and bottom rails and railings.

-Kevin says that whilst the end result of stainless steel looks great, the builders had little choice but to use the material.
+The spokesman said that whilst the end result of stainless steel looks great, the builders had little choice but to use the material.

 “They did look at aluminium for the pool fencing.
 Stainless steel was certainly the most expensive but with the corrosive environment and longevity required, it was imperative that they use stainless steel.”